google/netbsd-gce/README.md

 ```

 it will download a distfile for Anita (an automated NetBSD installation tool),
-which will download and install NetBSD 8_BETA in a virtual machine on the local
+which will download and install NetBSD 9_BETA in a virtual machine on the local
 host.
 It then adds several tweaks to ensure that networking and storage will
 work on GCE and packs the image into a tar.gz file.

-Optionally, you can give the script an architecture (`i386` or `amd64`) and a
+Optionally, you can give the script an architecture (`i386` or `amd64`), a
-branch name as parameters, for example
+branch name and the desired root disk size as parameters, for example

 ```
-bash ./make.bash amd64 HEAD
+bash ./make.bash amd64 HEAD 10G
 ```

 to install a 64-bit version of NetBSD-current.

-**NOTE:** NetBSD versions older than 7.1-RC1 will not work at all, however all
+**NOTE:** NetBSD-8 is the oldest supported NetBSD release.
+NetBSD-9 or
-NetBSD-7 releases are currently quite unstable.
-NetBSD-8 and NetBSD-current are
+NetBSD-current are recommended.
-recommended.

 **NOTE:** The image will not boot under Anita once the script has finished.
 This
 is because qemu emulates an IDE hard drive while Google Persistent Disk uses the